redscientistlabs/RTCV/README.md

 [Dev startup guide on Corrupt.wiki](https://corrupt.wiki/rtcv/other-rtc-guides/rtcv-dev-startup-guide)

-!!!
-The ongoing development of RTCV is on branch 51X !!!
-Master is currently synced with 5.1.0
+- The ongoing development of RTCV is on branch 51X
+- Master is currently synced with 5.1.0, not the most recent one.

 ### Recommended: Visual Studio 2019 (2022 works well too)
 [Visual Studio 2019: Community Edition](https://visualstudio.microsoft.com/vs/community/) is a free IDE for open-source projects, and is recommended for RTCV.